 - Django: It is a Python-based framework that allows developers to use a systematic approach for the Web development process.

-So you would be wondering that which is the best back-end framework amongst Django, NodeJS, and Laravel?
+So you would be wondering that which is the best back-end framework amongst Django and Laravel and run-time environment Node.js?
 It is a tough choice to choose from.
 So, let me get you over an in-depth comparison of Django, Node.js, and Laravel.
 The three of them have different ideologies and work to gain some type of results and under what aspect is worthy enough to make a comparison.
 Hence, concluding on which of three would serve your desire best.

 Laravel: It was released years after Django was developed and it is created by Taylor and Otwell, in order to use Laravel it is important for the developers to have knowledge about PHP basics.
 Laravel has in-built features that make the development process easy hence reducing the development time and most of the applications which come under content management system use Laravel.
 If you are working on a new website from scratch then Laravel is the powerful feature that helps you in all the phases for Web development.

 - It is an excellent choice of framework for PHP.

 - It is based on MVC so it eliminates the need for writing HTML codes.

 - It provides easy integration of logic within the website using a blade template engine.

 - It has built-in Authorization & Authentication System and also Easy Integration with Mail System.

 - Provides Smooth Automation of testing work.

 - It does not have inbuilt tools and requires third-party integration for custom website development.